"Oh yeah... that thing I need to do to not die."

 was famous for being so obsessive-compulsive about his work that he would work hours and hours while neglecting to bathe or eat.
 Because this is common among obsessed gamers, Anti Poopsocking

 had to be put in place in many games.
-There is actually science behind this, as the nervous system has the digestive system slow and close up if a person is under stress.
+Science further backs this up, as the nervous system has the digestive system slow and close up if a person is under stress.
 Nobody wants to stop for a bathroom break or snack when being chased by a bear

 open/close all folders